rosemike23/TimeWaves/README.md

 ## Download datasets
-The data used in this project can be found in the link bellow, please download them and drag those 7 folders into ./dataset/.
+The data used in this project can be found at the link below,

+Please download them and drag those 7 folders into ./dataset/.

 https://drive.google.com/drive/folders/1xZso6MUk00Ly_o0gs3VVCF2Odr7sR6KY?usp=drive_link